dianaliu/AI-Homeworks/1/README.md

+##About
-##Homework 1 for CSCI-UA.0472-001, make a legal game of Checkers.
+Homework 1 for CSCI-UA.0472-001, make a legal game of Checkers.

 ##To run
 ````